Lisbon food tour – local dishes and street food in Portugal

 2. Bacalhau à Brás — Lisbon’s Beloved Salt Cod Scramble

-If there is a single dish that best represents Lisbon’s home cooking tradition, it is bacalhau à Brás.
+If one dish best represents Lisbon’s home cooking tradition, it’s bacalhau à Brás.
 Created in the Bairro Alto neighborhood, this golden scramble combines hand-shredded salt cod with thin matchstick fries, eggs, onions, black olives, and a finishing shower of fresh parsley.
 The texture is simultaneously crispy and creamy, salty and rich, and deeply satisfying in the way only a dish refined over generations can be.
-You will find versions of this dish in every tasca in the city, and comparing them across different restaurants becomes one of the great informal sport activities of any Lisbon visit.
+Every tasca in the city does a version, and comparing them across different restaurants becomes one of the great informal sport activities of any Lisbon visit.
+Budget around €10–14 for a solid plate.

 3. Bifanas — Portugal’s Perfect Street Sandwich